Iran, US lock horns over sanctions relief, nuclear curbs in Vienna talks

 "Beyond that, we don’t negotiate the details in public, but these reports are far off."

-Other points of contention include Iran's advanced nuclear centrifuges -- machines that purify uranium for use as fuel in atomic power plants or, if purified to a high level, weapons.
+Other points of contention include Iran's advanced nuclear centrifuges, the machines that purify uranium for use as fuel in atomic power plants or, if purified to a high level, weapons.

 "Discussions continue on Iran's demand to store and seal its advanced centrifuges ...
 They wanted those centrifuges to be dismantled and shipped abroad," the first official said.